zng-ui/zng/TODO/Variables.md

 * Animation blending, that is when two animations overlap in time, one affects the value less the other more across the overlap period.
 Not sure if this can be done automatically, maybe we need a sequencer builder that computes this stuff.

-# Futures

-* Variable futures don't use the waker context and don't provide any `subscriptions`, review this.
-* Animation future does not wake once done and variables don't update also, causing it to hang until some other app update.

-# GAT

-* Implement specialized map var types when GATs are released.